-From late March through mid-May, below-average heights and temperatures generally persisted in parts of the western contiguous U.S.
+From early March through late April, belowaverage heights and temperatures persisted in the eastern North Pacific Ocean and western contiguous U.S.

-Also, during this period, above-average heights and temperatures have mostly persisted over the central and/or eastern U.S.
+For most of the period, above-average heights and temperatures have persisted over the central and eastern U.S.